HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/bert/README.md

  --phase1_end_step=7038 --phase2 --fp16
 ```

-- Using packed data: lazy mode, 8 HPUs, BF16 mixed precision (through --fp16 flag), per chip batch size of 64 for Phase 1 and 16 for Phase 2 on **Gaudi2**:
+- Using packed data: Lazy mode, 8 HPUs, BF16 mixed precision (through --fp16 flag), per chip batch size of 64 for Phase 1 and 16 for Phase 2 on **Gaudi 2**:

 ```bash
 PT_HPU_CONVERT_FP16_TO_BF16_FOR_MIGRATION=1 torchrun \